Nice Côte d'Azur International Airport, one of the busiest airports in France, is expanding Terminal Two to offer improved services…

-In May 2016, CAG announced plans to develop a new passenger terminal building (PTB) at the airport to support the aviation growth in the region.
-The new terminal will enhance the passenger handling capacity and the service offerings of the airport.
+CAG announced plans to develop a new passenger terminal building at the airport in May 2016, to support the aviation growth in the region.
+The new terminal enhances the passenger handling capacity and the service offerings of the airport.

-The new PTB construction is a part of the larger Seletar Aerospace Park (SAP), an integrated aerospace park under development in the land adjacent to the airport.
+The new passenger terminal construction is a part of the larger Seletar Aerospace Park (SAP), an integrated aerospace park under development in the land adjacent to the airport.

 Construction of the new terminal began in October 2016 and was completed in the second half of 2018.
 Operations at the passenger building commenced in November 2018.

 Objectives and benefits of the new terminal construction

 The growing demand for air travel and the increasing traffic at Changi Airport, the primary airport of Singapore, called for the optimisation of resources within the aviation system.
-Increasing Seletar Airport's capacity by constructing a new terminal is considered as one of the feasible solutions to cater the demand and minimise the stress on Changi Airport.
+Increasing Seletar Airport’s capacity by constructing a new terminal is considered one of the feasible solutions to meet demand and minimise the pressure on Changi Airport.

-The new terminal and recent airport upgrades will cater specific needs of the passengers and provide a better travel experience.
+The new terminal and recent airport upgrades are designed to meet specific needs of the passengers and provide a better travel experience.

 Details of the new passenger terminal at Seletar Airport

-The new PTB is being constructed towards the eastern side of the airport with a range of improved facilities and amenities.
-Once operational, it will replace the existing passenger terminal located at the western end of the airport.
+The new passenger terminal is a two-storey building constructed towards the eastern side of the airport with a range of improved facilities and amenities.
+It replaced the old passenger terminal located at the western end of the airport.

-The project also includes construction of new aircraft parking stands and cargo shed at the Eastern end of the Aerospace Park.
+The project also involved the construction of three aircraft parking stands and cargo shed at the eastern end of the Aerospace Park.

-Upon completion of the new terminal, turboprop aircraft operations at the Changi airport will be moved to Seletar Airport’s new terminal in December 2018.
+Turboprop aircraft operations at Changi airport were moved to Seletar Airport’s new terminal in December 2018.
 This move was made to free up space for jet aircraft operations at the former airport.